-UK job vacancies hit new high after furlough ends
+Pay rises fail to keep up with the cost of living

 In November, the inflation rate rose to 5.1% and is expected to reach at least 6% in spring, according to the Bank of England.

+Those factors are likely to give workers the upper hand when it comes to seeking - and getting - bigger pay rises this year.

+Overall, the Office for National Statistics said that the unemployment rate fell to 4.1% - close to pre-pandemic levels.

-Companies added 184,000 people to their payrolls between November and December, taking the total to 29.5 million.
+Meanwhile, companies added 184,000 people to their payrolls between November and December, taking the total to 29.5 million.

-Meanwhile, the unemployment rate fell to 4.1% in the three months to November.
+UK job vacancies soared to a record high of 1.24 million between October and December, the ONS data showed, with vacancies 462,000 higher compared with the three months before the pandemic.

 Darren Morgan, director of economic statistics at the ONS, said the total number of people on payrolls was "now well above pre-pandemic levels".